Gaps & Punishes

 Stop allows the Terminator to cancel out of his Running Man stance for pressure.
 This is mainly used after his + or + as it is safe when used after these attacks.
 If used after his +, the Terminator will be at -3 on block, whereas if used after his +, he will be at -6 on block.
 If used elsewhere, the Stop is punishable.
 If you predict that he will cancel out of the Running Man, use a quick jab to either punish or interrupt him out of his next attack.

 Dealing With Grenades

-With the Rolling Ion Grenade and Incapacitator abilities equipped, the Terminator gains access to grenades that can be used for setups.
+With the Rolling Ion Grenade or Incapacitator abilities equipped, the Terminator gains access to grenades that can be used for setups.
 The Rolling Ion Grenade is a mid projectile that explodes after a short period of time.
 The Incapacitator is an unblockable projectile that temporarily disables the opponent’s ability to perform Amplified attacks and use Environmental Interactions.
-Generally, the Terminator is only limited to 2 grenades at a time.
+In general, the Terminator is only limited to 2 grenades at a time.
 Once you see that he has used up 2 grenades, he will lose the ability to launch for a combo with his Rolling Ion Grenade.
 Take an advantage of this by going for more unsafe options while the Terminator is out of grenades as you won’t have to worry about being punished for huge damage.

 After the Terminator has used a grenade, pay close attention to his grenade holster.
-A small yellow or purple flash will appear the moment his grenade regenerates, depending on which grenade he has used.
+A small yellow or purple flash will appear the moment his grenade regenerates depending on which grenade he has used.
 This is a very subtle animation but is extremely important so that you know exactly when his grenades return.